FuturisticSEC/FuturisticSEC.github.io/_posts/2016-09-11-Childsplay.md

 * _Childsplay can be used at home, kindergartens, pre-schools and early-primary._

+* _Pure game activities like puzzles, pong, pacman and billiards._

-* _Solid data logging to monitor the children's progress_
+* _Solid data logging to monitor the children's progress._

 Each activities that come with ChildsPlay had different level for a unique features and learning experience to help the Childs memory.